Lobos Connect: UNM Provost Challenge for Excellence & Equity

 Provost James Holloway and Vice President for Equity and Inclusion Assata Zerai invite you to participate in a challenge focused on strengthening general education at UNM.
 Entry-level and general education courses often close the door to higher education for structurally disadvantaged students.
 These courses are meant to serve as portals, but, both nationally and at UNM, they present more barriers to persistence and success for first generation students, low-income students, transfer students, and students of color than for their advantaged peers.

-For more information on the programs, requirements, and participation, please see the full Information about Participation or view the open information session on SEP and ECURE here using password: 4e#@0*zW.
+For more information on the programs, requirements, and participation, please see the full Information about participation or join one of two information sessions on SEP and ECURE available via Zoom.
+For the links to the sessions listed below, please email Joe Suilmann at (StudentExperienceUNM@unm.edu):